-When you are communicating the change of strategy, making the business model change explicit, really helps people understand how their roles and contribution also changes.
-Miss this and the new strategy can look as if you are painting over the old strategy.
-And you don’t want that do you.
+When you are communicating the change of strategy, also make explicit the changes to the business model.
+This really helps people understand how their roles and contribution also changes.
+Omit the business model changes and the new strategy can look as if you are painting over the old strategy.
+And you don’t want that, do you?

 If, in your reading about strategy maps, you missed the importance of the business model stage, don’t be surprised.

 I will admit I only realised that I was creating a business model before the strategy as my book, “Strategy Mapping for Learning Organisations” was nearing completion.
 It was an intuitive stage I was going through to get the business model correct and then to start working with the client on the strategic themes and objectives.
 It was a necessary piece to get their agreement that we were basing the strategy on the right pieces.